the barbara and patrick roche center for catholic education

 Director, The Urban Catholic Teacher Corps

-Derek is a dual-degree M.A./MBA student in the Higher Education Administration Catholic University Leadership program in the Lynch School of Education and the Carroll School of Management.
-He supports the broad research and programmatic initiatives of the Roche Center for Catholic Education.
+Derek joined the Roche Center for Catholic Education in the fall of 2013 and supports center operations and finance, as well as general research and programmatic initiatives.
+Derek is completing a dual-degree M.A./MBA in the Higher Education Administration Catholic University Leadership program in the Lynch School of Education and the Carroll School of Management.
 Prior to arriving at Boston College, Derek worked internationally in Catholic higher education and served for two years on an inaugural team that established a branch campus for St. John’s University (New York) in Paris, France.
 Derek received a B.S. in business management from St. John’s University in 2008.

 Associate Director, Professional Development